makyo/writing/work/sawtooth/notes.md

 * Dani works with Erin.
 * Avery from *The Fool* is Alex from *What Remains of Yourself*
 * Melina from *Run Ragged* is the badger from *The Fool*
+* Markus and Lee's mom/stepdad get in a fight in The Book and the Bean, Malina helps